3D-Prover: Diversity Driven Theorem Proving With Determinantal Point Processes: Transition Aware Representation Learning

 \subsection{Experiments}

-\combinedmodel{\textsc{Combined}} \separatemodel{\textsc{Separate}} \notacticmodel{\textsc{No Tactic}} \alltokensmodel{\textsc{All Tokens}} For our experiments, we use an Encoder-Decoder Transformer for the Decoder $D$, and an Encoder-Only Transformer for the Encoder $E$.
+For our experiments, we use an Encoder-Decoder Transformer for the Decoder $D$, and an Encoder-Only Transformer for the Encoder $E$.
 We take the pretrained ReProver~\citep{yang_leandojo_2023} LLM to initialise both components.
 We implement the Predictor $P$ as a single hidden layer MLP, with hidden dimension $d / 2$ (where $d=1472$) and two real valued output nodes.
-The time prediction $\hat{\tau}_{ki}$ is the output of the first node, and the status prediction $\hat{s}_{ki}$ is taken as the sigmoid of the second.
+The time prediction $\hat{\tau}$ is the output of the first node, and the status prediction $\hat{s}$ is taken as the sigmoid of the second.
+We use this simple Predictor architecture to speed up our filtering algorithm presented in Section~\ref{sec:filtering}.

-We investigate four instances of the transition model $\xi$.
+We investigate several variations of the transition model $\xi$.
 For the \textbf{\combinedmodel} model (Figure ~\ref{fig:tac_rep}), the tactic is concatenated with the goal, and the embeddings from the Encoder are computed for all tokens.
 We then generate a single tactic embedding by mean-pooling over the tactic tokens.
-We compare this with the \textbf{\separatemodel} model which encodes the tactic without attending to the goal.
+We examine the \combinedmodel{} model both with the full goal text, and a variation \textbf{\combinedbatchedmodel} which embeds the goal first, and concatenates it as a single token vector to the tactic.
+This variation allows for more efficient batching when used for filtering in Section~\ref{alg:filtering}, as the goal need only be embedded once for multiple tactics, however gives less information to the model.
+The \textbf{\separatemodel} model encodes the tactic without attending to the goal.
 We hypothesise that allowing the tactic tokens to attend to the goal will allow the Encoder to better represent the semantics of the tactic.
 To form a naive baseline, we implement a \textbf{\notacticmodel} model which does not use the tactic at all, and instead uses only the goal tokens.
 We do this to account for any inherent patterns in the goal which may be predictive of the outcome, for example a particular goal which has a high error rate.
 This allows us to ground our results in the performance of this baseline, so we can observe the direct effect of the tactic in predictive performance.
 We also compare with an \textbf{\alltokensmodel} model which uses all tactic tokens for the Decoder without reducing to a single embedding.
-We maintain the pooling operation over the tactic tokens for the status and time prediction tasks, but allow the Decoder to attend to all tokens for the output prediction.
 We implement this comparison to see the degree of information loss induced by reducing tactics to a single vector.
+Given $\alpha_s, \alpha_{\tau}, \alpha_o \in \mathbb{R}^+$, with estimates $\hat{s}, \hat{\tau}, \hat{o}$ and for minibatch $\gB \subseteq \gD$, we optimise the following: